Congratulations on your acceptance to Dominican University!

 Start by paying your tuition deposit —this lets us know you’re coming and secures your place in the entering class.
-Please note, the Fall tuition deposit deadline has been extended to May 15, 2015.
-The $100 tuition deposit is refundable until May 1st for fall enrollment and November 1st for spring enrollment.
+The $200 tuition deposit is refundable until May 1st for fall enrollment and November 1st for spring enrollment.

 Come and take a look, especially if you’ve never visited—or even if you have.
 We’ve got lots to show you, and you’ll get a feel for what lies ahead.
 We’re happy to arrange a personal visit to discuss your academic interests, degree requirements and financial aid.

 Dominican University is proud to be a tobacco-free campus!

 Beginning October 1, 2016, or as soon thereafter as possible, submit the Free Application for Federal Student Aid (FAFSA) and any other documents required by the Financial Aid Office.
 The FAFSA is required if you wish to be considered for need-based financial aid.
 Complete the form at fafsa.gov; Dominican University's code is 001750.
 Contact our Financial Aid Office at (708) 524-6809 or firstname.lastname@example.org.

 We invite you to consider living on campus: of course you’ll be close to everything—the library, classes, labs—and your friends.

 Our campus comfortably offers the security of the suburbs and the nearby amenities of the city.
 Dominican is surrounded by the shops, restaurants, recreation areas and historic, tree-lined neighborhoods of Oak Park and River Forest—yet we’re just minutes from downtown Chicago.

 Living here will make it easier for you to immerse yourself in all our campus has to offer, including

 - Fitness, recreation and club sports